Singapore GDP Revised Up to 2.6% in Q1

-The Singapore's economy expanded by 2.6 percent on a year-on-year basis in the first quarter of 2015, up from a 2.1 percent growth in the preceding quarter and above preliminary estimate, as an expansion in the wholesale & retail trade and construction sector were able to offset a decline in the manufacturing and a slowdown in the finance & insurance sector.
+The Singapore's economy expanded by 2.6 percent on a year-on-year basis in the first quarter of 2015, up from a 2.1 percent growth in the preceding quarter and a preliminary estimate, as an expansion in the wholesale & retail trade and construction sector offset a decline in the manufacturing and a slowdown in the finance & insurance sector.

 Year-on-year, the wholesale & retail trade sector grew by 4.1 percent, much faster than a 0.6 percent growth in the last quarter, mainly driven by an expansion of the wholesale trade segment on the back of improvements in non-oil re-exports.